Bakushin10/alj-java-challenge/readme.md

 simply run `gradle test` to execute the unit tests.

 ### Component Test
-run `gradle componentTestDocker` to execute component test. since I do now have other services to test against this service, I simply test the health check.
+run `gradle componentTestDocker` to execute component test. since I do now have other services to test against this service, I simply test the health check. please read more for the commnet [here](https://github.com/Bakushin10/alj-java-challenge/blob/dev-shin/src/componentTest/java/AxaJavaAPIComponentTest.java).

 ## My experience in Java